 Induction motor drives are defined as systems used to control the performance of induction motors, including their speed, torque, and position.
 These drives can adjust the frequency and voltage supplied to the motor, enabling precise control of the motor’s speed and torque, which was not possible in traditional induction motors.
 This flexibility allows for improved efficiency, reduced energy consumption, and better performance in various applications.

 Before further discussing induction motor drives, we need to understand induction motors.
 In simple terms, an induction motor is a three-phase, self-starting, constant-speed, AC motor.
 The reason for describing induction motors as constant speed is because normally these motors have a constant speed depending on the frequency of the supply and the number of windings.

 In the past, it was not possible to control the speed of the induction motors according to one’s needs.
 That’s why their use was limited and despite having many other advantages over DC motors they could not be used because of this disadvantage.

-Though the cost of these drivers are more than DC driver, but still the use of induction motors are increasing and they are replacing DC motors because of their advantages.
-While discussing about this topic we will look through the starting, braking and speed control of induction motors.
+Though the cost of these drivers is more than DC drivers, still the use of induction motors is increasing and they are replacing DC motors because of their advantages.
+While discussing this topic we will look through the starting, braking, and speed control of induction motors.

 - Star delta starter